-They are very popular and are usually amongst the first categories to book as there are only 18 available.
+They are very popular and are usually amongst the first categories to book.

 Concierge 2 Bedroom Suite with Verandah

-At 945 square feet (which includes the triple wide verandah) these beautiful suites give you plenty of space.
+At 945 square feet, which includes the triple-wide verandah, these beautiful suites give you plenty of space.
 Each suite is in Category S.

 The living area has a double sofa bed.
-There are walk in closets, wet bar, a DVD player and a total of two and a half bathrooms )one has a jacuzzi tub).
+There are walk-in closets, a wet bar, a DVD player, and a total of two and a half bathrooms.

 Again these suites book up very quickly.
 There are 2 suites on the Disney Wonder and Disney Magic both of which are located on Deck 8.
-The sleep up to 7 guests.

-Concierge Royal Suite with Verandah
+Disney Wonder Concierge Royal Suite with Verandah

-There are only 2 suites on each ship and they are named the Walter E. Disney Suite and the Roy O. Disney Suite.
-Both are located on Deck 8.
+There are only two suites on each ship and they are named the Walter E. Disney Suite and the Roy O. Disney Suite.

-One has a Queen bed and the other has 2 twin beds and 2 pull down beds.
+One has a Queen bed and the other has two twin beds and two pull-down beds.

-There is a large living room with a wall pull down bed, dining area, wet bar, and walk-in closets.
+There is a large living room with a wall pull-down bed, dining area, wet bar, and walk-in closets.

-With 1029 square feet of total area including the verandah you are going to have a lot of space to enjoy.
+With 1029 square feet of the total area including the verandah you are going to have a lot of space to enjoy.